zelle7/wpsolr-search-engine/readme.txt

 16. Admin: Change all front-end texts in admin

 == Changelog ==

+= 4.9 =
+* Fully support multi-language search form and search results with the plugin WPML (tested for WPML Multilingual CMS > 3.6).
+* Use .mo files to translate the search form and search results front-end texts.
+* Manage several Solr indexes.
+* The search page is now /search-wpsolr (to be sure it does not exist yet).
+Migrate your /search-results page content if you customized it.

 = 4.8 =
 * Index the shortcodes content when stripping shortcodes tags.